 2. Slow Cooker Chicken Cacciatore

 Spice up your weeknights with this Italian-inspired meal.
 "This is a great slow cooker recipe because you're getting a good mix of protein and veggies, it's simple and will definitely keep you full," Michalczyk says.
 Using canned tomatoes is a great way to save time, too, she adds.
-Plus, you're still getting nutrition, like antioxidant vitamins, from the canned version.
+Plus, you're still getting nutrition, like antioxidants, from the canned version.

 3. Slow Cooker Beef Stew